Kamen Rider Kabuto: Masked Rider System

 There also exist two other Zecters known as the Perfect Zecter and the Hyper Zecter.
 The Perfect Zecter serves as a primary weapon while the Hyper Zecter is a power-up device that enhances the powers of the original Zecter.
-Both were only used by Kabuto in the series, but Gatack got to use the Hyper Zecter in the Hyper Battle DVD.
+Both were only used by Kabuto in the series, but Gatack got to use the Hyper Zecter in the Hyper Battle DVD special.

 Allusions

-The series made some allusions to the whole Kamen Rider series.
-Masked Rider Project as mentioned in the course of the series was said to have started on 3 April 1971.
-The Worm species known as Natives also first arrived on Earth on the same year.
-In real-life, it was the date the first Kamen Rider show aired for the first time.
+The series made some allusions to the Kamen Rider series.
+The Masked Rider Project mentioned in the course of the series was said to have started on April 3, 1971.
+The date was the day the first Kamen Rider show aired for the first time.
+Additionally, Masked Rider was the title of the American adaptation of Kamen Rider Black RX.